systematic-magic/AgingPubMed/editorials_pdf.rst

 4. Figures
 ----------

-4.1. :ref:`HTML Figures checks from 11.1. to 11.4<figures_html_editorials>` (inclusive) are the same for figures in the PDF.
+4.1. :ref:`HTML Figures checks from 11.1 to 11.4<figures_html_editorials>` (inclusive) are the same for figures in the PDF.

 4.2.
 Check figure callouts in text:

-	- HTML :ref:`Figures checks from 11.5<figures_html_editorials>` (inclusive) are the same for figure callouts in the PDF with one exclusion: Figure callouts are formatted in plain text and are not hyperlinked.
+	- :ref:`HTML Figures checks from 11.5<11.5_figures_html_editorials>` (inclusive) are the same for figure callouts in the PDF with one exclusion: Figure callouts are formatted in plain text and are not hyperlinked.

 .. image:: /_static/pdf_figure_callouts.png
    :alt: Figure callouts